adam91holt/mongodb-llm-auckland-demo/README.md

 # MUG-Demo Slack Bot Application

-This repository contains the code for a Slack bot application that uses MongoDB Realm serverless functions and OpenAI's API to generate funny responses to user queries based on news data.
+This repository contains the code for a Slack bot application that uses MongoDB App Services serverless functions and OpenAI's API to generate funny responses to user queries based on news data.

 ## Overview

 The application is powered by several JavaScript functions that interact with MongoDB, Slack, and OpenAI's API.
-It also uses MongoDB Realm triggers to automate certain tasks, such as fetching news stories and responding to user queries.
+It also uses MongoDB App Services triggers to automate certain tasks, such as fetching news stories and responding to user queries.
 The application runs on an hourly schedule, fetching the latest news stories and storing them in a MongoDB Atlas database.

 ## Demo